Nsustain/nsustain.com/CONTRIBUTING.md

 # Clone this repository.
 git clone https://github.com/Nsustain/nsustain.com.git

-# Create a new branch and
+# Create a new branch.
-# commit all works here.
 git checkout -b branch-name

+# Now, all your commits will be made
+# to this branch.
 ```

 Branch Name Do's: